consulo/consulo-dev.github.io/docs/basics/getting_started/plugin_compatibility.md

 ---
-title: Plugin Compatibility with IntelliJ Platform Products
+title: Plugin Compatibility with Consulo Products
 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->